jaivox/speech/jaivox/apps/spanish/README_spanish.txt

 we have used for the WSJ audio model, we organize some of the files here a bit differently.

-Information about using this model can be found at
+Some information about using this model can be found at

 http://cmusphinx.sourceforge.net/sphinx4/doc/UsingSphinxTrainModels.html